Variococeles and Male Infertility

 5) Varicoceles that are having a negative effect on sperm production are often associated with decreased testicular volumes on at least one side (although, as noted above, the effect on sperm production can impact both testicles).

 6) Because of the structure of the venous system, varicoceles are more commonly found on the left side.
 Approximately 80–90 percent of men with varicoceles have them on the left side only, with the rest having them on both sides.
 If they are found on both sides (bilateral varicoceles), then the left-sided varicocele is usually larger.
-If only a large, right-sided varicocele is found, then abdominal imaging (ultrasound or CT scan) should be considered to check for possible intra-abdominal masses or variations in venous anatomy.

 Diagnosis of Varicoceles

 Size matters with varicoceles.
 Small varicoceles are typically not considered to be clinically significant, but larger ones can be.
 Varicoceles are most commonly diagnosed in one of two ways: either by physical examination of the scrotum or by ultrasound imaging.
-An important rule for diagnosing varicoceles accurately is that the man must be in the standing position, both for physical exam and for ultrasound evaluation.
+An important rule for diagnosing varicoceles accurately is that the man must be in the standing position, both for physical exam and for any ultrasound evaluation.
 When a man lies down, the varicoceles tend to collapse (and therefore appear smaller on palpation and imaging) since the downward pressure exerted on them by gravity is decreased.

 Physical Exam